The Influence of Entrepreneurship Education, Self-Efficacy, and Motivation on Students' Social Entrepreneurship Intentions

 Abstract

-This study aims to analyze the influence of entrepreneurship education, entrepreneurial self-efficacy, and entrepreneurial motivation on social entrepreneurship intentions among college students in Indonesia.
+This study aims to analyze the influence of entrepreneurship education, entrepreneurial self-efficacy, and entrepreneurial motivation on social entrepreneurship intentions among university students in Indonesia.
 Although the unemployment rate has decreased, Indonesia still shows the highest level of concern about social inequality.
-Social entrepreneurship is seen as a potential solution to overcome these problems.
-This study uses a quantitative method with a causal design.
-Data were collected from 30 college students through online and face-to-face surveys, then analyzed using multiple regression with the help of SPSS software.
-The results of the study show that simultaneously, the three independent variables have a significant effect on social entrepreneurship intentions.
-Partially, entrepreneurship education and entrepreneurial motivation have a significant effect, while self-efficacy shows a weaker effect.
-Entrepreneurship education is the most dominant factor in shaping social entrepreneurship intentions.
-This finding emphasizes the importance of entrepreneurship education in encouraging social entrepreneurial behavior among college students.
-The limitations of this study are the small sample size and limited to college students.
+Social entrepreneurship is seen as a potential solution to address this problem.
+This study used a quantitative method with a causal design.
+Data were collected from 30 university students through online and face-to-face surveys, then analyzed using multiple regression with the help of SPSS software.
+The results showed that simultaneously, all three independent variables had a significant effect on social entrepreneurship intentions.
+Partially, entrepreneurship education and entrepreneurial motivation had a significant effect, while self-efficacy showed a weaker effect.
+Entrepreneurship education was the most dominant factor in shaping social entrepreneurship intentions.
+These findings emphasize the importance of entrepreneurship education in encouraging social entrepreneurship behavior among university students.
+The limitations of this study are the small sample size and limited to university students.
 Therefore, further research is recommended to reach a wider population outside the academic environment.

 Published